Sipondo/sipondo/index.md

 ## About Me

-I am a Ph.D. student at the [IT University of Copenhagen](https://itu.dk) working on Resource-Aware Machine Learning.
+I am a postdoc at the [IT University of Copenhagen](https://itu.dk) working on Resource-Aware Machine Learning.
 Before joining ITU, I studied at the Radboud University Nijmegen, where I graduated with a Masters degree in Data Science with a traineeship focussed on Massively-Parallel acceleration of Machine Learning (via graphics cards) at the University of Copenhagen.

 My research focusses on improving accessibility and sustainability of Deep Learning.
 Notably, I am interested in how we can make reporting resource consumption a given instead of a nuisance.
 My current research focusses on improving the efficiency of training convolutional neural networks at a slight calculated cost in network performance.
 Besides Machine Learning, i am interested in the acceleration of algorithms and graphics via graphics cards.
-My PhD supervisor is [Pınar Tozun](https://www.pinartozun.com/).
+My supervisor is [Pınar Tozun](https://www.pinartozun.com/).

 As a researcher I am part of the [RAD (Resource-Aware Data Science) team](https://rad.itu.dk) which is part of the [DASYA (Data-Intensive Systems and Appplications)](https://dasya.itu.dk) group.